ivknv/tech-parser/README.md

 All these modules can be installed with pip or easy_install.

 ### How to install ###
+TechParser works on both Python 2.X and 3.X, although I still recommend to use Python 3.X.

 You can install TechParser by running<br/>
 ```pip install TechParser```<br/> or<br/>
 ```python setup.py install```<br/>